 This is one of those podcasts that I’m incredibly grateful for.
 It provides in depth conversation with Southeast Asian scholars regarding topics that have traditionally been inaccessible or unknown to the mainstream public, at least in the English speaking world.
 I truly hope more people get to listen to this amazing podcast.
 Keep up the awesome work!
 You’re truly making a difference :)

-Rephonic provides a wide range of data for two million podcasts so you can understand how popular each one is.
+Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
 See how many people listen to New Books in Southeast Asian Studies and access YouTube viewership numbers, download stats, chart rankings, ratings and more.

 Simply upgrade your account and use these figures to decide if the show is worth pitching as a guest or sponsor.